Ruben Yttergård Jenssen: Brann

-Tromsø
+Return to Tromsø

 Yttergård Jenssen signed with Tromsø on 18 January 2020 on a 4 years contract.
+In his first season back at the club, Jenssen and Tromsø's main goal was to achieve promotion back to the Eliteserien, after the club was relegated the season prior.
+After a solid campaign, Tromsø was in pole position for one of the two automatic promotion spots.
+On 22 November in a match against Raufoss, Tromsø came back from a losing position with a free kick goal from Jenssen in the extra time, ending the game 1–1, and at the same time securing their promotion.

+As Tromsø started their pre-season ahead of the 2021 season, captain Simen Wangberg was sold, and Jenssen was appointed the new captain of the club.
+In September 2023, Jenssen extended his contract with two new years, until the end of the 2025 season.

+In September 2025, Tromsø announced that ahead of his contract expiring after the season, Jenssen had signed a new one-year extension, keeping him at the club for the 2026 season.
+A month later, Yttergård Jennsen was named Player of the Month in the Eliteserien, his first time, for the months of August and September.

 International career

 Jenssen first represented Norway at the under-16 level, and soon became a regular on Norwegian youth teams.
 He played 21 matches and scored two goals from under-16 level to under-19 level, and became the captain of the under-21 team in 2009.
 He played a total of 13 matches for the under-21 team.

-In May 2010, Jenssen was selected for the Norwegian national team for the first time along with Jonathan Parr, as a replacement for Bjørn-Helge Riise and John Arne Riise who attended Bjørn-Helge's wedding.
+In May 2010, Jenssen was selected for the Norwegian national team for the first time along with Jonathan Parr, as a replacement for Bjørn Helge Riise and John Arne Riise who attended Bjørn Helge's wedding.
 Jenssen made his debut for Norway when he started the match against Montenegro and played for 57 minutes.
 Parr and Jenssen were originally returning to the under-21 for a match against Finland U21 after the Montenegro-match, but they both returned to their clubs with injuries.
 Jenssen has since then been a regular in Egil Olsen's national team, and he has been a regular starter since he started the World Cup qualifier against Slovenia on 11 September 2012.
 Jenssen was awarded the Gold Watch after his 25th cap against Macedonia on 11 June 2013, and became the eighth footballer from Northern Norway to reach that milestone.
+Jenssen's last game for the national team came in a 3–0 loss against Germany in September 2016.